 Cost-effectiveness analysis (CEA)

 Focuses on the best way of meeting a stated objective given that some means of pursuing it is going ahead.
-The objective of the programme is not being, and cannot be, questioned.
+The objective of the program is not being, and cannot be, questioned.

 Cost minimization analysis (CMA)